-The landscape of Les Garrigues is one of the most appreciated values for being a virgin area, where traditional, agrarian landscapes are maintained, with elements such as dry stone constructions and the implementation of new agricultural techniques that irrigation has contributed.
+The landscape of Les Garrigues is one of the most appreciated values for being a virgin area, where traditional, agricultural landscapes are maintained, with elements such as dry stone constructions and the implementation of new agricultural techniques that irrigation has contributed.
 Everything together transmits a harmony and tranquility of great value today.

 The festivals of Les Garrigues are the result of a culture linked to the land and its gastronomy.

-Of the fairs, the Extra Virgin Quality Oil and Garrigues Fair stands out, which is held during the month of January in Les Borges Blanques, but we find others spread throughout the territory from November to March.
+Of the fairs, the Extra Virgin Quality Olive Oil and Garrigues Fair stands out, which is held during the month of January in Les Borges Blanques, but we find others spread throughout the territory from November to March.

-Cave Ensemble of the Rock of the Moors of Cogul
+Rupestrian Ensemble of the Rock of the Moors of Cogul

-Iberian fortress of Vilars de Arbeca
+Iberian fortress of the Vilars de Arbeca

-Macià Space of the Borges Blanques
+Macià de les Borges Blanques Space

-Center for the interpretation of the life of Francesc Macià.
+Interpretation center of the life of Francesc Macià.
 The space shows, shares, recovers, preserves and disseminates the documentary, graphic, audiovisual and sentimental heritage linked to Francesc Macià, the first president of the contemporary Generalitat.

 dry stone constructions